Paramagnetismus im Garten: Wie Basalt-Urgesteinsmehl unsere Böden belebt

 Despite the theoretical potential, there are significant hurdles in practical implementation:

-Raw material requirements and infrastructure : To utilize the CO₂ storage potential, huge quantities of basalt would have to be distributed worldwide.
-This would require large-scale mining—possibly with new quarries, which would in turn have ecological consequences.
+• Raw material requirements and infrastructure : To utilize the CO₂ storage potential, enormous quantities of basalt would have to be distributed worldwide.
+This would require large-scale extraction – possibly with new quarries, which in turn would have ecological consequences.

-Energy consumption : Finely grinding the rock is energy-intensive.
-Transportation and distribution also generate emissions and costs, which can worsen the carbon footprint .
+• Energy consumption : Finely grinding the rock is energy-intensive.
+Transport and distribution also cause emissions and costs, which can worsen the CO₂ balance .

-Regional limitations : The process works best in tropical, warm, and humid regions .
+• Regional limitations : The process works primarily in tropical, warm, and humid regions .
 Countries like Greece and Spain are excluded due to their dry summers.
-There are concerns about a one-sided burden on infrastructure in the global south.
+There are concerns about an uneven burden on infrastructure in the Global South.

-Jim Mann's company nevertheless sees great potential, as there are approximately 600 million tons of unused basalt stored in quarries worldwide, often as a waste product.
-This material could initially be used without additional mining—a crucial advantage for the rapid launch of pilot projects.
+Jim Mann's company nevertheless sees great potential, as there are around 600 million tons of unused basalt lying in quarries worldwide, often as a waste product.
+This material could initially be used without additional mining – a crucial advantage for the rapid launch of pilot projects.

 Scientist Julia Pongratz also considers ERW a useful addition in the fight against climate change.
-While it is not a standalone solution, she argues it is one promising building block among many that should not be left unused.
+While it is not a sole solution, it is a promising component among many that should not be left unused.

 Conclusion

-Enhanced rock weathering with basalt is an innovative method for long-term carbon capture from the atmosphere.
-The process is scientifically sound, theoretically extremely effective, and conceivable in combination with agricultural use.
-However, the greatest challenges lie in its practical implementation: energy consumption, infrastructure, costs, and environmental impacts must be carefully weighed.
-Despite these hurdles, many experts see basalt as a valuable tool for climate protection—especially when existing material is used and the measures are implemented in suitable regions.
+Enhanced rock weathering with basalt is an innovative method for sequestering CO₂ from the atmosphere in the long term.
+The process is scientifically sound, theoretically highly effective, and conceivable in combination with agricultural use.
+However, the greatest challenges lie in practical implementation: energy consumption, infrastructure, costs, and environmental impacts must be carefully weighed.
+Despite these hurdles, many experts see basalt as a valuable tool in climate protection – especially when existing material is used and the measures are implemented specifically in suitable regions.

 Fact check: Can basalt flour on fields really save the climate?